nthState/CurtainRaiser/README.md

 with projection/view/model matrix, by rotating each section and putting that section in the correct place.

 Whilst it initially looked ok, the perspective always failed.

+## Contact <a name="contact"></a>

+Hello!
+I'm Chris, you get in contact with me via my website: www.nthstate.com, or send me a message on Twitter: @nthState